 Distributed learning (DL) is a method of teaching students outside of traditional schools using online and other electronic-based delivery methods.

 of Education (2016).
 “Revised Statutes of British Columbia, 1996.”
 School Act.
-Victoria: Governance and Legislation Branch.